 Here are the steps to improve your search relevance:

 Look for The Proper Keywords

-There are a lot of tools available online that help you to optimize your website to generate more traffic through searching.
+There are many tools available online that help you optimize your website to generate more traffic through searching.
 Most search engines, including Google, measures the number of times a keyword is mentioned in your article.
 Generally, we look for a target keyword density of 1-2%.

 While search engines want the keywords to be mentioned a few times, it also determines if you are saying it too often.
 To avoid penalization for spam it is recommended that your web pages don’t go above the recommended keyword density.

 Write More Articles

 One of the marketing techniques today is having articles on your website.
 This is one of the most organic ways to bring in new visitors.